-Thistles or Cirsium may be best known for their showy purple and pink flowers and their prickly foliage.
+Thistles or Cirsium may be best known for their showy purple flowers and pink flowers, in addition to their prickly foliage.
 But these perennials are also important for pollinators, as well as a source of food and folk medicine.
 The national symbol of Scotland, thistles play important roles in legend and folklore.
-Here we’ll take you through everything you need to know about thistle flower meaning and symbolism, their history and origins, uses and benefits, plus learn about their cultural significance today.
+Here, we’ll take you through everything you need to know about thistle flower meaning and symbolism, their history and origins, plus learn about their cultural significance today.

 Thistle Flower Meaning – The Essentials

 To the Victorians, a gift of thistle flowers served as a warning against unwanted meddling.
 Known as the flower of intrusion, thistles also play symbolic roles in other cultures.
 As the national flower of Scotland, thistles stand for bravery, strength, and luck, while in France, thistles were believed to offer protection against witchcraft.